minghuilab/StaMutAble/README.md

 The reference format for the input file is shown below: [example_5B83.txt](stamutable_input/example_100muts.txt):

 ```
-pdb_chain       mutation
+PDB ID  MutChain        mutation
-5B83_A  M229W,F232W
+5B83    A       Y135K
+5B83    A       G205R
+5B83    A       V222P
 ```

 **Note：**

+(1) The PDB ID column lists the corresponding PDB identifiers.
-(1) The **pdb_mut** column represents the mutation along with the PDB ID and chain where the mutation occurs.
-The **mutation** column indicates all single-point mutations occurring on this protein.
+The MutChain column indicates the chain in which the mutation occurs.
+The mutation column lists the single-point mutations for the given protein.

 (2) Different columns in the table are separated by tabs.